Cragly/AireLogic-PANDA/README.md

 ## Database

 The API persists PANDA data to a SQL Server database.
 When the API is run for the first time I have seeded test data so you can interacting with the API straight away.
 I have used V4 UUIDs as primary keys (GUID).
-Not the best for performance but preferred for security concerns and performance can be overcome with a good indexing and caching startegy.
+Not the best for performance but preferred for security and use in a mult-system environment.
+Performance can be overcome with a good indexing and caching startegy.

 ## Interact With API